 Been hunting lately?
 Whether you've been out in the backwoods or getting adventurous at your local butcher, this northern-style venison stew recipe is delicious.
 It's a great way to transform your deer, elk, or moose venison stewing meat into an easy, delicious meal.

 The ingredients are easy to come by whether you're a backwoods hunter or an urban foodie.
 Look for juniper berries, maple syrup, and sage.
 And the venison stew requires minimal attention while simmering.
 In addition, venison is leaner and has more protein than beef.

 As with most soups and stews, there are many substitutions for vegetables and spices.
-And that can make venison stew recipes better suited to your taste buds.
+And that can make venison dinner ideas better suited to your taste buds.
 Or those of fussy family members.

 Related: Ptarmigan Stew Recipe

 Venison Stew Recipes to Serve a Crowd

 Although this recipe makes eight to ten servings, you can easily stretch it out to feed a crowd.
 Just add extra broth and spices.
 Then top it with your favorite homemade dumpling recipe.
 Alternatively, whip up some homemade bread condensed milk dinner rolls, or biscuits.

 Tip: This venison stew recipe works best when using an 8-litre cast-iron dutch oven.
 It's going to simmer at about 300 degrees Fahrenheit for approximately 4 hours, so you want it to be in a large, sturdy pot.
 You can cook venison stew recipes using a typical electric or gas oven, in a slow cooker, or on a wood stove.
 Even better, use a cast-iron dutch oven with legs and cook it in a campfire.
 Delicious!